mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

             :as p}]
         * (defn greet-user [{:keys [first-name last-name]}] (println "Welcome," first-name last-name))
-* LOOP / RECUR
-    * Clojure doesn’t have traditional for loops for iteration
-    * (defn fact-loop [n]
-      (loop [current n fact 1] // exactly as let
-      (if (= current 1)
-      fact
-      (recur (dec current) (* fact current) )))) // each value is bound to the respective name as described in the loop form
-    * The same recur form can be used to write recursive func- tions.
-* The apply function is extremely handy, because it’s quite common to end up with a sequence of things that need to be used as arguments to a function.
-    * (apply + list-of-expenses)
-* partial , which is short for partial application, is a higher-order function that accepts a function f and a few arguments to f but fewer than the number f normally takes.
-    * partial then returns a new function that accepts the remaining arguments to f .
 * threading
     * ->>, ->, some->, some->>
     * (defn final-amount [principle rate time-periods]